xiaoyunyang/xiaoyunyang.github.io/content/post/guide-oop-in-javascript.md

 Like Lego pieces, we can create copies of the same objects and tweak them, compose them, and pass them onto other objects to augment the capability of other objects.

 For example, we define a `Customer` object with data and functions.
-When our `User` converts, we want to add the `Customer` stuff our user instance.
+When our `User` converts, we want to add the `Customer` stuff to our user instance.

 ```javascript
 const Customer = {